FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening: Result and Analysis

 \subsection{Inference Time and Memory}

 As mentioned in Section \ref{subsec:time_space}, our inference time is less than the standard GNN if certain conditions are met.
-In Table \ref{tab:inference_time_node} and \ref{tab:graph_inf_time}, we club all baseline models into one, since all baselines are inferred on the whole graph.
+In Table \ref{tab:inference_time_node} and \ref{tab:graph_inf_time}, we club all baseline models into one, since all \textbf{baselines are inferred on the whole graph}.
 We empirically show the reduction of time and space by our FIT-GNN model during inference.
 For recording the inference time, we use the Python \textbf{time} package to calculate the difference in time before and after the inference step.

-In Table \ref{tab:inference_time_node}, we show the average time to predict for $1000$ nodes in the baseline and FIT-GNN models for node regression and classification tasks.
+In Table \ref{tab:inference_time_node}, we show the average time to predict for $1000$ queries (Prediction for Node $v_i$) in the Baseline and FIT-GNN models for node regression and classification tasks.
 The baseline model processes the entire graph, increasing inference time, especially for large graphs.
 In contrast, the FIT-GNN model only requires the relevant subgraph, resulting in faster predictions.
-For larger datasets like the subset of \textit{OGBN-Products}, baseline inference is not feasible with our computational capacity.
-Therefore, to show a comparison, we take a subset of \textit{OGBN-Products} with $165000$ nodes and $4340428$ edges.
-We see up to $\mathbf{100\times}$.
+For larger datasets like \textit{OGBN-Products}, baseline inference is not feasible with our computational capacity.
+Therefore, to show a comparison, we take a subset of \textit{OGBN-Products} with $165000$ nodes and $4340428$ edges with respect to which we see up to $\mathbf{100\times}$ \textbf{speedup in inference time}.
 Section \ref{sec:more_time_space} elaborates more on the inference time for datasets with a larger number of nodes.
 Traditional methods fail to infer for very large datasets due to memory constraints.
-However, our approach can give an inference on the whole graph.
-Table \ref{tab:memory_analysis} in the Appendix shows the detailed comparison of memory consumption for different datasets for both Extra Nodes and Cluster Nodes methods, along with the baseline memory, which highlights that the FIT-GNN model uses up to $\mathbf{100\times}$ \textbf{less memory} than the baseline.
+However, our approach enables inference on the whole graph.
+Figure \ref{fig:mem_consumption} and Table \ref{tab:memory_analysis} show the detailed comparison of memory consumption for different datasets for both Extra Nodes and Cluster Nodes methods, along with the baseline memory, which highlights that the FIT-GNN model uses up to $\mathbf{100\times}$ \textbf{less memory} than the Baseline.
+Figure \ref{fig:cora_coarsening_time} shows the time taken to coarsen for different coarsening ratios for the \textit{Cora} dataset.
+As the coarsening ratio increases, the time also increases, since the number of subgraphs increases.